mspnp/performance-optimization/SynchronousIO.md

 ...
 ```

-The `SendAsync` method creates a new `Task` on which to perform the Send operation.
-This task can run asynchronously on a seperate thread from the code that called it.
+The `SendAsync` method creates a new `Task` on which to perform the send operation.
+This task can run asynchronously on a separate thread from the code that called it.
 The use of the `SendAsync` method shown in this example is an illustration of the fire-and-forget technique;  the application invokes the `SendAsync` method but does not know whether the task has succeeded.
 To capture this information, use a continuation that runs when the task completes and has access to state information about the task:

 **C#**